Stability and Robust Regulation of Passive Linear Systems: Introduction

 In this paper we extend the passive controller design presented in~\cite{RebWei03}.
 We present a robust passive controller for systems~\eqref{eq:plantintro} that are not exponentially stablizable, but only strongly stabilizable.
 Such systems are encountered, for example, in control of wave equations, as illustrated in Section~\ref{sec:examples}.
 Moreover, our design methods allow considering nonsmooth periodic reference and disturbance signals with infinite numbers of frequencies.
 In earlier references, the robust output regulation of nonsmooth signals has only been achieved using an observer in the controller~\cite{HamPoh10,Pau17b}.
 We solve this problem with two new robust controllers having the property that $\Ac$ contains only the internal model of the reference and disturbance signals.
 These controllers achieve either exponential, polynomial, or non-uniform closed-loop stability depending on the properties of the system~\eqref{eq:plantintro} and the choices of the controller's parameters.
-In the case of non-uniform closed-loop stability we present non-uniform rates of convergence for the output $y(t)$ for sufficiently smooth $\yref(t)$ and $\wdist(t)$.
+In the case of non-uniform closed-loop stability we present non-uniform rates of convergence for the output $y(t)$ for sufficiently smooth $\yref(\cdot)$ and $\wdist(\cdot)$.

 One of the passive controllers presented in this paper is based on a transport equation with boundary control and observation, and under suitable assumptions on the system~\eqref{eq:plantintro} (in general requiring $D\neq 0$) the controller achieves robust output regulation of all $\tau$-periodic reference and disturbance signals with exponential convergence rate of the output.
-This controller is related to the ones used in repetitive control~\cite{HarYam88,WeiHaf99} and in~\cite{Imm07a}.
+This structure is related to the controllers used in repetitive control~\cite{HarYam88,WeiHaf99} and in~\cite{Imm07a}.